wilsonliaows/docs/connectors/mysql.md

 currency = 'USD'
 ```

-If used in a **Select rows** action, this `WHERE` condition will return all rows that has the value 'USD' in the `currency` column.
+If used in a **Select rows** action, this `WHERE` condition will return all rows that have the value 'USD' in the `currency` column.
 Just remember to wrap datapills with single quotes in your inputs.

 ![Using datapills in WHERE condition](/assets/images/mysql/use_datapill_in_where.png)
 *Using datapills in `WHERE` condition*